godatadriven/godatadriven-blog/content/data-science-1-people.md

 going to start to think about it in the future.

 Such reciprocity won't be found within technology.
 Being inanimate, a box will not suddenly decide that it is only costing money on support and electricity.
-Instaed it will remain in its server rack and do what it was designed to do.
+Instead it will remain in its server rack and do what it was designed to do.
 And if nobody in your organisation knows how to create value from it, then it's going to be a very expensive dust bowl.